perey/pegl/README.rst

 Pegl: Python 3 binding for EGL
 ==============================

-Pegl is a binding to EGL_ written in native Python 3 through the ctypes_ library.
+Pegl is a binding to EGL_ 1.4, written in native Python 3 through the ctypes_ library.
 It provides comprehensive access to EGL_ functions, while offering a very Pythonic API.

 EGL_ is a specification from the Khronos Group that provides an intermediate layer between other Khronos specifications (OpenGL, OpenGL ES, OpenVG), called "client APIs", and the native graphics system.
 EGL_ can supply an implicit rendering context for each of the client APIs, as well as features like surfaces and buffering.

+Pegl wraps EGL_ version 1.4.
+It is unlikely to be backwards compatible with previous versions of the specification.

 .. _EGL: http://www.khronos.org/egl
 .. _ctypes: http://docs.python.org/py3k/library/ctypes